This set of Computer Fundamentals Multiple Choice Questions & Answers (MCQs) focuses on “Magnetic Tapes”.

 d) cache memory

-Explanation: The secondary memory which allows us to store large amount of data is often referred to as the auxiliary memory.
+Explanation: The secondary memory which allows us to store a large amount of data is often referred to as the auxiliary memory.
 It generally stores large amount of data on a permanent basis.

 Explanation: The statement is true as secondary storage devices can store large amounts of data temporarily.
 It is used to overcome the limitations of primary storage.